Earl of Cranbrook: History

 The first Earl was the son of the wealthy industrialist John Hardy MP and brother of Sir John Hardy, 1st Baronet.
 He notably held office as Home Secretary, Lord President of the Council, Secretary of State for War and Secretary of State for India.
 Gathorne-Hardy gained the "warm-personal regard" of Queen Victoria, and had already been created Viscount Cranbrook, of Hemsted in the County of Kent, in 1878, and was made Baron Medway, of Hemsted in the County of Kent, at the same time he was given the earldom.
 The latter title is used as a courtesy title for the Earl's eldest son and heir apparent.

 Lord Cranbrook's eldest son, the second Earl, represented Rye, Mid Kent and Medway in the House of Commons as a Conservative.
 His son, the third Earl, was gazetted as an officer and private secretary New Zealand.

-John Gathorne-Hardy, 4th Earl of Cranbrook (who was previously married to his first cousin Bridget D'Oyly Carte) married Fidelity Seebohm (born 1912), on 26 July 1932 and had five children, including Gathorne Gathorne-Hardy, 5th Earl of Cranbrook, the current earl.
+John Gathorne-Hardy, 4th Earl of Cranbrook (who was previously married to his first cousin Bridget D'Oyly Carte), married Fidelity Seebohm (born 1912), on 26 July 1932 and had five children, including Gathorne Gathorne-Hardy, 5th Earl of Cranbrook.

-As of 2010 the titles are held by Gathorne, the fifth Earl, who succeeded his father in 1978.
-He is a zoologist and environmental biologist formerly active in Malaya, who was awarded the Royal Geographical Society's Founder's Medal in 1995.
-He was Chairman of the International Trust for Zoological Nomenclature.
+As of 2026 the titles are held by Jason Gathrone-Hardy, the sixth Earl, who succeeded his father in 2026.

 The family seat is Glemham House, near Saxmundham, Suffolk.